shaunakbhanarkar/Simplify-Smart-Home-Automation/Leap Motion Controller/readme.md

 We use the hardware platform named *Leap Motion Controller* to sense and categorise the hand gestures.

 The software platform is used in the form of JavaScript API named *leap.js* to handle the code.

+*The code file named leap_gesture_detection.html is the only file that needs to be executed.*